What is a Parish Council?

 What does Saltford Parish Council (SPC) do?

 Parish Councils are the first tier of local government, and as such SPC is the council closest to the residents of Saltford.
-SPC is made up of 11 publicly elected Councillors, who are best placed to engage with residents and find out what the real local issues are and how to overcome them.
+SPC is made up of 11 publicly elected or co-opted Councillors, who are best placed to engage with residents and find out what the real local issues are and how to overcome them.

 Examples of the work of Saltford Parish Council include: